 The highly visual aspects of latex can make it exciting for viewers, as well as for you.
 It feels naughty, teasing – and it makes them want to touch.

-Next time, we will break down how to care for your latex.
+Read more about caring for your latex here.
 There are steps you need to take to make sure your garments stay in shape.

 Katy Seymour is a super-sex-positive writer in the U.K. who believes kink is life.
 Email her at firstname.lastname@example.org.